basho/basho_docs/content/riak/ts/1.5.0/using/core-fundamentals.md

 * Riak TS does not support HTTP API security.
 * CRDTs cannot be used in Riak TS.
 * In Riak TS, `SELECT` does not invoke read-repair, but single key `GET` does.
-* There are currently no metrics in Riak TS to support statistics and monitoring. **?????TODO**

 ## Links